Peeda/APUSH/Chapter 2 - Colliding Cultures.md

 # Introduction
-* Columbian Exchange transformed new world and old world, but with disprate outcomes
+* Columbian Exchange transformed new world and old world, but with disparate outcomes
-* Spain initally took the lead, soon overshadowed by Portugal, France, Netherlands, England
+* Spain initially took the lead, soon overshadowed by Portugal, France, Netherlands, England
 # Spanish America
 ## Intro
-* Spain had inital colonies, Mexico, Carribean, South America, sought to expand
+* Spain had initial colonies, Mexico, Caribbean, South America, sought to expand
 * Juan Ponce de Leon, arrived in Florida 1513
 * First half of 16th century, fought with natives and other Europeans
 ## More Conquest
-#### The Alapachee
+#### The Apalachee
 * Native people of Floridian panhandle
 * Grew lots of corn and other crops
-* 1630s, mission system expanded into Alapachee territory
+* 1630s, mission system expanded into Apalachee territory
 #### Acoma
 * Juan de Onate led 400 men into New Mexico, sacked Puebloan city of Acoma
 * Killed half of its 1500 people, ordered one foot cut off every male, enslaved the women and children
 #### Santa Fe
 * First permanent European settlement in Southwest, established 1610 in New Mexico
 * Quite unpopular, only 3,000 Spaniards in 1680
-* Native Puebloan population pulmmeted from 60,000 in 1600 to 17,000 in 1680
+* Native Puebloan population plummeted from 60,000 in 1600 to 17,000 in 1680
 * After military expeditions gained control, Spain shifted to more use of **missionaries**
 # Spain's Rivals Emerge
 ## Intro